Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 Typical work opportunities in TV and movies:

 • Be a regular star on a TV show.
-(Guests on reality shows aren’t usually paid, and sometimes don’t even get travel expenses.)
+(Most guests on reality shows aren’t paid, and sometimes don’t even get travel expenses.)

 Writing books and articles

 Fame: How famous you become depends on how good your writing is, and how well you promote yourself.
-Even if you’re published by a major publishing house, do not expect them to organize book signings or do much of any PR for you.
+Even if you’re published by a major publishing house, do not expect them to organize book signings or provide PR for you.

 However, if you write well and you’re willing to work hard, you can achieve moderate fame with your writing.